 Too often, the debtor didn’t know that and the collector got a judgment on debt that should have been unenforceable.

 No longer, as to purchased, charged-off debt.

-This statute was intended to deal with the kind of suit where the consumer never answered and the debt-buyer won by default.
-So there’s not likely to be an easily located record.
+Since this statute was intended to deal with the kind of suit where the consumer never appeared in court and the debt-buyer won by default, there’s not likely to be an easily located record.